Hack-My-Life/crypto-currency-analysis/README.md

 -Also required is a Quandl API-key.

 # Acknoweldgements
-Special thanks goes out to the Programming4Finance YouTube channel for their tutorial on creating Monte Carlo Simulations in [Python](https://www.youtube.com/watch?v=_T0l015ecK4).
+Special thanks goes out to the Programming4Finance YouTube channel for their [tutorial](https://www.youtube.com/watch?v=_T0l015ecK4) on creating Monte Carlo Simulations in.